christophernathaniel/Conveyer_Challenge/README.md

 Please note that this is a test example and should not be used as a real world example.
-This should also not be copied to pass a test that you do not know the answer for.
-This is for educational purposes only.
+This should also not be copied to pass a test that you do not know the answer for. <b>This is for educational purposes only.</b>

 <h1>Conveyer Belt Challenge</h1>